‘General Hospital’ Spoilers: Tuesday, Feb 28 – Carly Rages, Nelle Panics

 Bobbie Calls Nelle Out

 Bobbie Spencer (Jacklyn Zeman) has been waiting for the opportunity to get Nelle away from her family and GH viewers know she also has reservations about Sonny.
-With the cheating revelation, courtesy of Felicia Scorpio (Kristina Wagner), Bobbie can cut both out of Carly’s life predicts General Hospital spoilers.
+With the cheating revelation, courtesy of Felicia Scorpio (Kristina Wagner), Bobbie can cut both out of Carly’s life, predicts General Hospital spoilers.

 General Hospital spoilers say Bobbie will corner Nelle at the Metro Court offices and tells her that they know about her sleeping with Sonny.
-Bobbie tells Nelle to pack her bags and leave Port Charles and that’s exactly what Nelle considers doing despite her affection for Michael.
+Bobbie tells Nelle to pack her bags and leave Port Charles, and that’s exactly what Nelle considers doing despite her affection for Michael.

 Events from General Hospital on Tuesday, February 28 will trigger explosive reactions from Carly and Liv Jerome.
 How will things shake out when the dust settles?
-It looks like big drama as February sweeps come to a close according to the most recent General Hospital spoilers.
+It looks like big drama as February sweeps come to a close, according to the most recent General Hospital spoilers.

 [Featured Image by Chris Pizzello/AP Images]